Meruem96/Terragoat/README.md

 Before you proceed please take a not of these warning: </br>

->**⚠️ TerraGoat creates intentionally vulnerable AWS resources into your account.
-DO NOT deploy TerraGoat in a production environment or alongside any sensitive AWS resources.**
+>**⚠️ TerraGoat creates intentionally vulnerable resources into your account.
+DO NOT deploy TerraGoat in a production environment or alongside any sensitive resources.**

 ## Requirements
 * Terraform 0.12